-On March 21, 2017, the Company executed the Amended and Restated Credit Agreement (the "2017 Credit Agreement") with Bank of America and other lenders.
-The 2017 Credit Agreement amended the following provisions of the Credit

-Agreement: (i) extending the maturity date until March 21, 2022, (ii) providing for a senior revolving credit facility in a principal amount of up to \$450.0 million, with an additional \$150.0 million accordion, (iii) including a \$75.0 million sublimit for the issuance of standby and commercial letters of credit, (iv) including a \$30.0 million sublimit for swing line loans, (v) restricting indebtedness incurred in respect of capital leases, synthetic lease obligations and purchase money obligations not to exceed \$20.0 million, (vi) restricting investments in any foreign subsidiaries not to exceed \$50.0 million in the aggregate, and (vii) including various financial covenants and certain restricted payments relating to dividends and share repurchases as specifically set forth in the 2017 Credit Agreement.
-The balance due on the \$75.0 million term facility under the previous Credit Agreement was paid in full as a result of the execution of the 2017 Credit Agreement.
+On March 21, 2017, the Company executed the Amended and Restated Credit Agreement (the "2017 Credit Agreement") with Bank of America and other lenders, which amended its previous credit agreement.
+The 2017 Credit Agreement was scheduled to mature on March 21, 2022, and included the following provisions: (i) provided for a senior revolving credit facility in a principal amount of up to \$450.0 million, with an additional \$150.0 million accordion, (ii) included a \$75.0 million sublimit for the issuance of standby and commercial letters of credit, (iii) included a \$30.0 million sublimit for swing line loans, (iv) restricted indebtedness incurred with respect to capital leases, synthetic lease obligations and purchase money obligations not to exceed \$20.0 million, (v) restricted investments in any foreign subsidiaries not to exceed \$50.0 million in the aggregate, and (vi) included various financial covenants and certain restricted payments relating to dividends and share repurchases as specifically set forth in the 2017 Credit Agreement.